daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ## Goal

-Segment common texts in natural language datasets to uncover core themes therein.
+Segment common natural language to pinpoint core themes within text datasets.
-* Clusters should cover the main topics/subtopics within the dataset.
+* Clusters should cover the main topics/subtopics within the dataset, refered to as "themes" herein.
-    * These core themes should map to the raw data in a comprehensive manner, as well as be illustrated by helpful summaries.
+* Clusters should map to the raw data comprehensively, as well as be illustrated by helpful summaries.
-* The clustering pipeline should be reproducible, easy to run/extend to new datasets, and automated from start to finish.
+* The overall pipeline should be reproducible, easy to run/extend to new datasets, and automated from start to finish.

 ## Citations